 Has DCFS extended redeterminations and simplified reports for August 2020?

 Yes.
-DCFS received approval for a number of waivers for August.
+DCFS received approval for a number of waivers for August (see press release).
 Among those, SNAP cases for clients whose annual recertifications or simplified reports were due in August 2020 have been automatically extended until February 2021.

 Clients who previously received notices requiring them to reapply for benefits by August 15 will receive a new notice in the coming months with an updated deadline.
 There is no need to call or reapply until then.